brainstormbuddy/Zweeter/src/zweeter/README.md

-# Zweeter
+# zweeter

-This is a dApp for twitter for Zühlke, implemented as an example to get familiar with the internet computer framework.

-### Prerequisites
-* npm version v16.3.2 is explicitly required for the project to run.

-### How To
+Welcome to your new zweeter project and to the internet computer development community.
+By default, creating a new project adds this README and some template files to your project directory.
+You can edit these template files to customize your project and to include your own code to speed up the development cycle.

+To get started, you might want to explore the project directory structure and the default configuration file.
+Working with this project in your development environment will not affect any production deployment or identity tokens.

-To learn more before you start working with Zweeter, see the following documentation available online:
+To learn more before you start working with zweeter, see the following documentation available online:

 - [Quick Start](https://sdk.dfinity.org/docs/quickstart/quickstart-intro.html)
 - [SDK Developer Tools](https://sdk.dfinity.org/docs/developers-guide/sdk-guide.html)